 For former Norway employees, the Company maintained a defined contribution pension plan which met the statutory requirements.
-There were no costs incurred related to the pension plans for the year ended December 31, 2023.
-Optinose AS was liquidated in October 2023.
-The Company incurred costs of \$11 related to the pension plans for the year ended December 31, 2022.
+The Company incurred costs of \$11 and \$6 related to the pension plans for the years ended December 31, 2022 and 2021, respectively.

-11. Commitments and Contingencies
+12. Commitments and Contingencies